Lesson 4 of 6

 Relationship to Jeremiah

 In the Book of Jeremiah the prophet insists against other authoritative voices that the incursion of the Babylonians was the just judgment of God.
-For example, while joining Hananiah in the desire for a hopeful message, Jeremiah insists in chapter 28 that servitude to the Babylonians was the judgment of God.
+For example, while joining Hananiah in the desire for a hopeful message, Jeremiah insists (in Jeremiah 28) that servitude to the Babylonians was the judgment of God.
 There was no way to evade it.
 The early wave of exiles in Babylon was to settle in for a long period.
 The full destruction of Jerusalem, not an imminent return to it, was the decreed future.
 Lamentations is commonly read as a petitioning cry from the midst of that destruction and the punishment that it was understood to be.
 The third-person voice at the beginning of Lamentations can be read as agreeing with Jeremiah’s assertion that the Babylonian action was at the same time God’s action against Judah.
 Yet in the latter part of Lamentations 1, personified Zion cries for pity, hearing, visibility, and comfort.
 The plea moves beyond a sin/punishment rationalization of suffering.
 As such, Lamentations pushes beyond preexilic prophetic preaching of judgment.
 Justified or not, the problem for Lamentations is the continued suffering.

 Relationship to other biblical books